 Prepare the Shallots

-- In a big skillet over medium heat, add the butter and let it melt.
-Add the shallot and a pinch of salt, and cook for 2-3 minutes until the shallot has softened and darkened in color.
+- In a big skillet over medium heat, melt the butter.
+Add the shallot and a pinch of salt, and cook for 2-3 minutes until the shallot has softened and darkened slightly in color.

 - Add the pasta, water, and a bit more salt to the skillet.
 Increase the heat to medium-high and bring the mixture to a boil, uncovered.
-Once boiling, reduce the heat back to medium.
-Stir the pasta frequently to prevent it from sticking together or to the bottom of the skillet.
-Continue cooking for 5-7 minutes until most of the water is absorbed and the pasta is almost al dente.
+Once boiling, reduce the heat to medium.
+Stir the pasta frequently to prevent it from sticking.
+Continue cooking for 5-7 minutes, until most of the water is absorbed and the pasta is almost al dente.

 Add the Vegetables